 Needing a tachograph

-In general, goods vehicles with a maximum permissible weight over 3.5 tonnes (including any trailer) and passenger vehicles with more than nine seats (including the driver's) need to be fitted with tachograph recording equipment.
-For vehicles first registered prior to 1 May 2006 this can be an analogue tachograph.
-Vehicles registered on or after this date need a digital tachograph.
+In general, goods vehicles with a maximum allowed weight over 3.5 tonnes (including any trailer) and passenger vehicles with more than nine seats (including the driver's) need to be fitted with tachograph recording equipment.
+If your vehicle was first registered before 1 May 2006 this can be an analogue tachograph.
+If your vehicle was registered on or after this date, it will need a digital tachograph.

-Digital tachographs will allow for easier analysis, monitoring and regulation of drivers' hours by operators and the enforcement authorities.
+Digital tachographs allow for easier analysis, monitoring and control of drivers' hours by operators and the enforcement authorities.

-The Driver & Vehicle Agency (DVA) currently checks up to 25,000 tachograph records per year.
+The Driver & Vehicle Agency (DVA) checks up to 25,000 tachograph records per year.

 There are three sets of rules that could apply to your journey:

-- European Agreement Concerning the Work of Crews of Vehicles Engaged in International Road Transport (AETR) rules
+- European Agreement about the Work of Crews of Vehicles Engaged in International Road Transport (AETR) rules

 - NI domestic rules

 The rules that will apply depend on a range of factors.
-Read the following guides for more information:
+Read the following Department for Infrastructure (DfI) guides for more information:

 Tachographs can only be fitted, checked, repaired and calibrated by a tachograph centre approved by the DVA.
 A list of approved tachograph centres where you can have your tachograph fitted, checked, repaired and calibrated is available below:

-Information on how to become an approved tachograph centre and what is required for the correct operation of approved tachograph centres can be found at the link below:
+Information on how to become an approved tachograph centre and what is needed for the proper operation of approved tachograph centres can be found at the link below: